 - Protections against retaliation for leave usage

 Employers must promptly revise notices to reflect these regulatory changes, thereby maintaining transparency and legal conformity.
 Failure to update paid leave and sick time notices can result in significant penalties and undermine employee trust.
-Consequently, diligent monitoring of state laws is crucial to ensure that employee communications remain accurate and enforceable.
+Diligent monitoring of state laws is crucial to ensure that employee communications remain accurate and enforceable.
+Employers who proactively track regulatory changes and update notices promptly reduce their exposure to claims and penalties while maintaining productive workplace relationships.

 - Enhanced personal protective equipment (PPE) requirements